voxpupuli/puppet-cassandra/README.md

 ### DataStax Enterprise

-After configuring the relevant repository, the following snippet works on CentOS 7 to install DSE Cassandra 4.7.0:
+After configuring the relevant repository, the following snippet works on CentOS 7 to install DSE Cassandra 4.7.0, set the HADOOP_LOG_DIR, set the DSE_HOME and configure DataStax Enterprise to use LDAP for authentication:

 ```puppet
 class { 'cassandra::datastax_repo':